ryancswallace/gojobman/README.md

 # Installation

 There are multiple ways to install jobman.
-The recommended method is to use the RPM or deb package if applicable or a precompiled binary otherwise.
+The recommended method is to use the RPM or deb package, if applicable, or a precompiled binary otherwise.

 ### Package manager packages
 Jobman is available via RPM and deb packages as `jobman_<version>-_linux_(amd64|386).(rpm|deb)`.
 Download packages for the latest jobman version from the [latest releases page](https://github.com/ryancswallace/jobman/releases/latest) on the GitHub repository.